MEET THE TEAM

 John received his physical therapy education at Washington University, which is consistently ranked among the top physical therapy programs in the nation by U.S. News and World Report, and was the pioneer in movement-focused physical therapy education, research and treatment.
 He is a Certified Manual Therapist and a Board Certified Orthopedic Clinical Specialist.

 During John's professional education, he had the opportunity to shadow renowned orthopedist, John Itamura, M.D. for over seven years to further his clinical understanding and skills in regard to shoulder and elbow dysfunction.
-John is also a mentor at the University of Southern California (USC) post-professional residency program and was recently nominated for the Henry O. and Florence P. Kendall Practice Award.
-To review the courses and seminars John has attended, please click here.
-If you would like a deeper understanding of John's background and how it influences Physical Therapyworks, please click here.
+John has been a mentor at the renowned USC Post Professional Orthopedic Residency Program for over 10 years, and was recently nominated for the Henry O. and Florence P. Kendall Practice Award.

 Krista competed as a heptathlete for world-renowned Mount San Antonio College, eventually joining the University of Oregon track and field team.
 Presently, she is the head coach of the New Roads High School track and cross country teams and the assistant track and field coach at Santa Monica College.
 She teaches beginning and advanced college fitness classes, including weight training and circuit training, and is also a personal trainer.